mkt-market/canto-namespace-protocol/README.md

-# Canto Namespaces Protocol
+# Canto Namespace Protocol

-Canto Namespaces Protocol is a subprotocol for the Canto Identity Protocol that enables users to mint names with tiles that are contained in trays.
+Canto Namespace Protocol is a subprotocol for the Canto Identity Protocol that enables users to mint names with tiles that are contained in trays.
 Trays can be minted for a fee or traded on the secondary market.

 ## Tray
 A tray is represented as an ERC721 token (NFT).
 Each tray contains 7 tiles (see below).
 A user calls `buy` and passes in an `amount` to buy the specified amount of trays.
 Each tray has a fixed price.
 The 7 tiles per tray are then generated according to a deterministic algorithm.
 A user can therefore precompute which trays he will get.